Table of Contents

 Beginning at the spinous processes of vertebrae Th11–L2, the serratus posterior inferior muscle inserts at the lower margin of the 9th–12th rib.
 During active innervation by the intercostal nerves (T9–T12), it fixes the ribs posteriorly and thus acts as an antagonist to the costal diaphragm during inhalation.

-Subcostalis and transversus thoracis are part of the “other” group of primary chest wall muscles.
+The subcostalis and transversus thoracis are part of the ‘other’ group of primary chest wall muscles.

 The subcostalis muscle originates from the inner surface of the lower ribs near their angles.
 From there, this muscle spreads in the same direction as the internal intercostal muscle, and extends over several ribs, to finally insert on the inside of the lower ribs.
 The intercostal nerves 4–11 provide the neural supply through which the ribs are elevated, and this consequently makes the subcostalis an exhalation muscle.

-Special features: The subcostalis muscles are not inherent in every individual.
+Special features: The subcostalis muscle is not found in every individual.

 Transversus thoracis muscle